Kavya-K-S/AI-Projects/README.md

 Both modules operate independently, enabling users to explore facial structure and emotional states in real time.
 The project requires only a webcam and standard Python libraries, making it accessible for developers, researchers, or hobbyists interested in AI-driven facial analysis.
 Whether you want to build interactive applications, mood-aware systems, or simply learn more about facial recognition technology, this repository offers a solid foundation to start with.

-Feel free to modify and extend the code to fit your specific use cases.
-The combination of detailed facial landmarks and emotion detection opens up exciting possibilities in human-computer interaction, psychology studies, and creative projects involving facial expression and behavior analysis.